Home / SSCS / Software Supply Chain Security Overview

 In January 2022, the developer behind popular npm libraries colors and faker intentionally sabotaged both packages in an act of “protestware.”
 This move affected thousands of applications, leading to broken builds and potential security risks.
 The compromised versions were swiftly removed from the npm registry.

-Lessons Learned: This incident highlighted the potential risks associated with relying heavily on open-source libraries and the actions of individual developers.
+Lessons Learned: This incident highlighted the potential security issues associated with relying heavily on open-source libraries and the actions of individual developers.
 It underscored the importance of diversifying dependencies, having backup plans, and the need for the open-source community to address developer grievances constructively.

 There are a number of different initiatives to define best practices for software supply chain security.
 Organizations ranging from the National Institute of Standards and Technology (NIST) to the Cloud Native Computing Foundation (CNCF) to Open Source Security Foundation (OpenSSF) have created fantastically detailed documentation on their recommendations to achieve an optimally secure supply chain.